SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

          ]
     }

-### GET a representation of a Group by its name
+### GET a representation of a group by its name

 Response body: Group

- Example request: Retrieve information about a Group
+Example request: Retrieve information about a group

     GET /user/<<tenant>>/groupByName/<<groupName>>
      Host: [hostname]